 10.01 All Skips are to declare their spares and position to the opposing Skip before the beginning of the game.

-10.02 A Spare with an Advanced designation may only play for an “A” or “B” or “C” level team.
-All other spares may play for any level team.
+10.02 A Spare with an “Advanced” designation on the spares list may only play for an “A” or “B” or “C” division team.
+All other spares may play in any division.

 10.05 If a spare player(s) is/are selected from the Official Spares List, then the spare player(s) can play at the position of the player being replaced or lower in the line-up.